 Be aware of the various copyright policies regarding online audio and video.
 Generally speaking, don’t include any third-party content without permission or correct licensing.
 Visit the copyright office website for more information.

-What platform to host your content depends on the type of video, visit this link for more information.
-Also consider the shelf-life of your video, will it need to be online in 6 months, 2 years or 5 years time?
+What platform to host your content depends on the type of video, we've outlined some options for video hosting at the University of Melbourne.
+Also consider the shelf-life of your video, will it need to be online in six months, two years or five years time?

 The appropriateness of video and audio production values is highly subjective, but should ultimately be closely aligned with audience expectations.